Has your world recently been shattered by your partner’s porn addiction?

 Or better yet, partners with an 'S'!
 An important element during this time of rebuilding trust is accountability.
 While accountability and honesty is important for your partner to have towards you, it isn't healthy and advisable for you to be the "go to" accountability person.
 It often creates an unhealthy dynamic between the couple wherein you are in a parent-like role.
 It's helpful to have boundaries around what is important and healthy for you to know versus particular "nitty gritty" information that would be best for your partner to process with their therapist, sponsor, and others in recovery.

 Accountability may seem a little bit overboard for some, but it’s necessary.
-Most likely, the porn addiction entangled your partner while you weren’t present.
-Or it could have been occurring a few yards from you and you weren't aware.
-Staying up after you’d gone to bed, having all-access to the internet, or not being honest with whereabouts could have played a huge role in your partner’s porn addiction.
+Most likely, the sex and porn addiction entangled your partner while you weren’t around your partner.
+Or it could have been occurring while you were in the home, and you weren't aware.
+Staying up after you’d gone to bed, having all-access to the internet, or not being honest with whereabouts could have played a huge role in your partner’s sex and porn addiction.

 While it can be painful for your partner to be honest with you, it is necessary for trust to rebuild.